What is Bluebird?

-Matthew and his Floating Support Team will manage Bluebird on a day to day basis, including providing tailored support for residents.
+Matthew and his Floating Support Team manage Bluebird on a day to day basis, including providing tailored support for residents.

-“We aim to help young people by supporting them with any problems they might be experiencing, whilst also giving them the opportunity to learn about budgeting, encouraging them to learn new skills and helping them to take steps crucial towards starting successful careers so that they can move away from homelessness for good.”
+“We aim to help people by supporting them with any problems they might be experiencing, whilst also giving them the opportunity to learn about budgeting, encouraging them to learn new skills and helping them to take steps crucial towards starting successful careers so that they can move away from homelessness for good.”

-How will Bluebird be managed?
+How is Bluebird managed?

 See for yourself